This shows the number of students taking up places at the respective universities from each cohort of recent leavers.

 Roll over the dots for more info

 This measure looks at the progress made by pupils between the end of primary school and the end of GCSEs.
-Despite the already high calibre of our intake, boys at QE can expect to achieve a whole grade higher at the age of 16 than they would be predicted to, based on their prior ability.
+Despite the already high calibre of our intake, boys at QE can expect to achieve more than a whole grade higher at the age of 16 than they would be predicted to, based on their prior ability.
 Since this measure was introduced QE has been among the very best schools nationally, of any type, for pupil progress – demonstrating our commitment to stretch all our boys to ensure they reach their full potential.

 Recent Government analysis showed that QE sent a higher proportion of its pupils to the prestigious Russell Group of universities than any other state-funded school in the country over the last three years.
 40 Elizabethans took up places at Oxford and Cambridge in 2020, with a further 39 securing places in 2021,34 in 2022 and 44 in 2023.
 A new School record of 53 places has been set in 2024.